FireSBurnsmuP/html5-fallback/README.md

 > OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
 > THE SOFTWARE.

-The portions of the software relating to required attributes are (C) 2013 Todd Motto, and distributed under an MIT License.
+The portions of the software relating to required attributes, as well as the index.html and .css files are (C) 2013 Todd Motto, and distributed under the MIT License.
 [Click Here](http://toddmotto.com/licensing) to view his specific licensing terms, otherwise look below for an enclosed version of the license:

 > The MIT License (MIT)
 >